 A trucker’s office isn’t a desk in a cubicle.
 It’s a moving 18-wheeler that weighs about 35,000 pounds and rolls up and down the highways.
 And when truckers are off-duty, they can’t put out an “on break” sign.
 So, what do they do when they are driving the truck, but they are off the clock?
-That’s where personal conveyance comes in.
+That’s where off-duty commercial vehicle use comes into play.

 The Federal Motor Carrier Safety Administration (FMCSA) defines personal conveyance as “an off-duty status.
 There are no impacts to the 11- or 14-hour limitations for truck drivers, the 10- or 15-hour limitations for bus drivers, the 60/70-hour limitations, the 34-hour restart provisions, or any other off-duty status.”